Constructive Spherical Codes by Hopf Foliations: Introduction

 \section{Introduction}

-A spherical code $\mathcal{C}(M,n,d) \coloneqq \{x_1,x_2,...,x_M\} \subset S^{n-1}$ is a set of $M$ points on the unit Euclidean sphere in $\mathbb{R}^n$ with minimum Euclidean distance at least $d$, cf. \cite{ericson}.
+\IEEEPARstart{A}{spherical} code $\mathcal{C}(M,n,d) \coloneqq \{x_1,x_2,\dots,x_M\} \subset S^{n-1}$ is a set of $M$ points on the unit Euclidean sphere in $\mathbb{R}^n$ with minimum Euclidean distance at least $d$, cf.~\cite{ericson}.
 Problems with spherical codes involve finding optimal distributions of points relative to some parameter of interest, and they lend themselves to several applications.
-From a practical point of view, it is also desirable that a code exhibits algebraic or geometric structures and has low complexity for the coding and decoding processes.
+From a practical point of view, it is also desirable that a code exhibits algebraic constructions or geometric regularities, which can provide lower complexity in the encoding and decoding processes.
 The spherical packing problem in spherical code design can be considered in the following presentation: given a minimum Euclidean distance $d>0$, to find the largest possible number $M$ of points on $S^{n-1}$ with all mutual distances at least $d$.
 The solution is trivial for $n=2$, namely a regular polygon, but few optimal solutions are known for higher dimensions.
 Special codes and some best known codes for a given distance in selected dimensions are presented in \cite{ericson} and \cite{sloane-table}.

-Among the most well-known constructive spherical codes, we highlight the so-called \emph{apple-peeling} \cite{elgamal}, \emph{wrapped} \cite{hamkins1} and \emph{laminated} \cite{hamkins2} methods, the last two being asymptotically dense.
-The \emph{torus layers spherical codes} (TLSC) \cite{torezzan}, while not asymptotically dense, have a more homogeneous structure and have been shown to compare favorably with other codes for non-asymptotic minimum distances.
-This method foliates the sphere $S^{2n-1}$ by flat manifolds $S^1\times\dots\times S^1$ and distributes points using good packing density lattices in the half-dimension \cite{conway, costa}.
-Other recent contributions to this topic include codes obtained by partitioning the sphere into regions of equal area \cite{leopardi}, bounds for constructible codes near the Shannon bound \cite{sole}, commutative group codes \cite{siqueira, alves} and cyclic group codes \cite{taylor}.
+Among the most well-known constructive spherical codes, we highlight the so-called \emph{apple-peeling}~\cite{elgamal}, \emph{wrapped}~\cite{hamkins1} and \emph{laminated}~\cite{hamkins2} methods, the last two being asymptotically dense.
+The \emph{torus layers spherical codes}~(TLSC)~\cite{torezzan}, while not asymptotically dense, have a more homogeneous structure, in the sense that points on the same leaf are indistinguishable with respect to distance profile, and have been shown to compare favorably with other codes for non-asymptotic minimum distances.
+This method foliates the sphere $S^{2n-1}$ by flat manifolds $S^1\times\dots\times S^1$ and distributes points using good packing density lattices in the half-dimension~\cite{conway, costa}.
+Other recent contributions to this topic include codes obtained by partitioning the sphere into regions of equal area~\cite{leopardi}, bounds for constructible codes near the Shannon bound~\cite{sole}, commutative group codes~\cite{siqueira, alves} and cyclic group codes~\cite{taylor}.
 One main challenge for the application of spherical codes is the effective constructiveness for a large range of distances at a reasonable computational cost, which we propose to address in this work.